Questions and answers about Holzindustrie Schweighofer

 On the contrary, FSC® has not found any evidence during its one-year investigation that Holzindustrie Schweighofer participated in the destruction of virgin forests.
 There were however reports about "irregularities" in the supply chain.
 As a result, FSC® first decided at the end of 2016 to put Holzindustrie Schweighofer on probation.
 We acknowledged some short comings, especially that we were relying too much on documentation control and that we had neglected appropriate communication with our stakeholders.

 Only a few months later, in February 2017, FSC® then dissociated itsself from Holzindustrie Schweighofer.
 The trigger for this was a complaint regarding possible violations of log measurement standards.
-The result of this investigation is currently (end of November 2017) still outstanding.
+FSC® published the results of the ensuing in-depth investigation by independent experts on 20 December 2017: The panel did not find any indications of violations of FSC Policy for Association nor evidence of violations by Schweighofer of Romanian legislation and/or regulations in relation to timber measurement and classification.

 A roadmap process to end the disassociation was already started with FSC®.
 The previously mentioned action plan is one of the pre-conditions which must be implemented by Holzindustrie Schweighofer.